mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 Otherwise, it has no special meaning.
-* Storage op-words only have storage effects when used for value retrieval (i.e. when followed by a named or index/positional key) or as the base object for a message (otherwise they have no special meaning).
+* Storage op-words only have storage effects when used for value retrieval (i.e. when followed by a named or index/positional key) or as the base object for a message.
+Otherwise they have no special meaning.
 * The storage op-words with the trailing `?` just indicate that `@u` (undefined) should be returned for unset values instead of throwing an error.